PaulVMo/helium-validator-deb/README.md

 A deb package provides the easiest way to install and run a Helium validator on Debian or Ubuntu.
 Get the performance of source with the convenience of a container.

+This software is provided as-is without warranty of any kind.
+If you do find an issue or have questions, open an issue or reach out to me on Helium Discord @PaulVMo and I will do my best to respond.

-Requirements: Note, the hosted package was built on an AMD Zen2 machine.
+Note, the hosted package was built on an AMD Zen2 machine.
 Please log an issue against this repo if you find compatibility issues with other processors.

 # Install the hosted deb package
 Process for install the deb package on Debian or Ubuntu GNU/Linux.